dwarvesf/playground/CONTRIBUTING.md

   ---
   ```

-3. All notes should have metadata pertaining to the content of the note and its author:
+3. All notes should have metadata pertaining to the content of the note, its author, and date of publish:

 - ```md
   ---
   tags: engineering, database, transaction
   author: Nguyen Xuan Anh
+  date: 2022-08-10
   ---
   ```